RemigijusGricius/Visualizing-Data-Using-Power-BI/README.md

 # Welcome to Communicating Analyst Results: Visualizing Data Using Power BI

-Welcome to our project where we delve into AdventureWorks sales trends and gain insights through the lens of customer behavior.
+Welcome to my project where I delve into AdventureWorks sales trends and gain insights through the lens of customer behavior.

 ## Repository Contents: